Visit the Three Guianas: Suriname, French Guiana & Guyana

 What's Included?

-Airport transfers, double or twin accommodation, meals as listed, all road and river transfers, internal flights in Guyana, activities as described, local guides, Kaieteur National Park fee, Iwokrama Forest User Fee, Iwokrama Canopy Walkway fee
+Double or twin accommodation, meals as listed, all road and river transfers as listed, internal flights in Guyana, activities as described, local guides, Kaieteur National Park fee, Iwokrama Forest User Fee, Iwokrama Canopy Walkway fee

 What's Not Included?

-Alcoholic drinks except where mentioned above, meals not listed, airport departure tax, international flights (flight Suriname to Guyana not included, approx. USD 385), visas, personal items, tips
+Airport transfers, alcoholic drinks except where mentioned, meals not listed, airport departure tax, international flights ( GUMAIR flight Suriname to Guyana not included, approx. USD 385), visas, personal items, tips

 Accommodation

-While no one comes to this region looking for a luxury travel experience, in the main cities and towns your accommodation will be in comfortable, well-appointed hotels such as the Eco Torarica in Paramaribo, the Atlantis in Kourou, the Central Hotel in Cayenne, and the Grand Coastal in Georgetown, which offer a range of modern facilities with a local flavour.
+While no one comes to this region looking for a luxury travel experience, in the main cities and towns your accommodation will be in comfortable, well-appointed hotels such as the Eco Torarica in Paramaribo, the Atlantis in Kourou, the Central Hotel in Cayenne, and Cara Lodge in Georgetown, which offer a range of modern facilities with a local flavour.

 Sleeping within the rainforest and savannah is a fantastic experience, and comes as second nature after a day or two.